BradleySheldon/BradleySheldon/README.md

 ### Hi there 👋,
 I'm Bradley from St. Louis Missouri, and I am currenty a Computer Science major at Saint Louis University.
 I really enjoy learning differnt languages, as well as developing my own code as a hobby and possibly a future career.
 So far most of my projects have been in either Python or C++.
-Most of which have been simple yet popular games I've made for fun and practice.
+Most of which have been either simple yet popular games or bad usb scripts, that I've made for fun and practice.

 ## Skills and Experience
 * 🐍Python